 Kelpies are relatively small herding dogs from Australia.
-These multitalented dogs are one of the few breeds that originally hails from Down Under.
+This multitalented dog breed is one of the few breeds that originally hails from Down Under.
 Kelpies are unusual in that they come in two varieties: show Kelpies and working Kelpies.
-What is valued in show Kelpies is quite different from what is valued in working Kelpies.
+What is valued in show Kelpies can be quite different from what is valued in working Kelpies.
 As a result, breed fanciers thought it would be a good idea to essentially divide the breed in half.
-The big distinction between the two is color.
-Show Kelpies can only be solid colors, and they must also have pricked ears.
+One big distinction between the two is color.
+Acceptable colors in show Kelpies are limited to only a few, and they must also have pricked ears.
 Working kelpies can be any mix of color, and the shape of the ears doesn’t matter.

 Kelpies can trace their ancestry back to the early 1900s.
 They are a mix of other working dogs that were brought to Australia for stock work.
 In fact, it is distinctly possible that they mixed with the native Australian Dingo—based on similar DNA, Dingos and Kelpies appear to be remotely related.